berezhinskiy/ecoflow_exporter/README.md

 ⚠️ Unexpectedly, some values are always zero (like `ecoflow_bms_ems_status_fan_level` and `ecoflow_inv_fan_state`).
 It is not a bug in the exporter.
 No need to create an issue.
 The exporter just converts the MQTT payload to Prometheus format.
 It implements small hacks like [here](ecoflow_mqtt_prometheus_exporter.py#L103-L107), but in general, values is provided by the device as it is.
 To dive into received payloads, enable `DEBUG` logging.

+⚠️ This has only been tested with the following EcoFlow products:

+- __DELTA 2__
+- __DELTA Pro__

-⚠️ This has only been tested with __DELTA 2__ Please, create an issue to let me know if exporter works well (or not) with your model.
+Please, create an issue to let me know if exporter works well (or not) with your model.

 ## Usage